 Justin Michael Reed came from his hometown of Los Angeles, CA, to join the faculty at Louisville Seminary in 2018.
-Two of his notable contributions to the life of the seminary have been his
+He is driven by a love of teaching and a passion for justice.

 In all of his courses on the Hebrew Bible, he enjoys engaging students with reception history (especially Black biblical interpretation), ideological criticism, and how the concepts of race and ethnicity can relate to our interpretation of biblical texts.
 These research interests are present in multiple of his publications including his forthcoming book, The Injustice of Noah's Curse (under contract with Oxford University Press).